Bezaleel-Creative/LandMarkChurch/README.md

-# RCCG Strong Tower - Church Website
+# LANDMARK CHRIST GOSPEL MISSION - Church Website

 This is a modern, responsive, and aesthetically pleasing web application for the RCCG Strong Tower church, built using React, TypeScript, and Tailwind CSS.
 The application provides a comprehensive online presence for the church, offering information about services, events, ministries, and ways to connect.